 - Develop community messaging and education for public health emergencies

 Be Ready for Emergencies

 Everyone can help in an emergency by being prepared to stay safely at home for at least 72 hours (3 days).
-This allows first responders can help those with critical needs first.
+This allows first responders to help those with critical needs first.
 Here are some resources to help you and your family to get ready for a family or community emergency:

 Are You Ready?

-The “Are You Ready?”
+- The “Are You Ready?”
 Citizen’s Guide to Emergency Preparedness offers information specifically for Carroll County residents.
 Learn about how to get local updates in an emergency, how to protect yourself during different types of weather emergencies that are common in Carroll County, and where to call if you need help during an emergency.
 “Are You Ready?”
 Guide

 Volunteer with Maryland Responds